Olive Oatman is believed to be the first American white woman with a tattoo, and a facial tattoo at that.

 I am glad you liked it.
 It is a very interesting story.
 I stumbled on some information about her when I was researching tattoos and I had to write about it.

-Mel Carriere from San Diego California on May 22, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on May 22, 2013:

 Don't be sorry.
 People are just nit-picking here.
 Your stuff is fascinating.
 I am a big an of Western history, having grown up in most of the Southwest, starting with my birthplace in El Paso Texas through Albuquerque, N.M., Mesa Az., and now San Diego CA. This is an aspect of Western History I was unfamiliar with, and you enlightened me.
 I have driven by the town of Oatman, and now I know the story.